Depth-multiplexing spectral domain OCT for full eye length imaging with a single modulation unit

-Recently, thermally tuned vertical cavity surface emitting lasers (VCSEL) have been employed for low-cost full-eye swept-source OCT \cite{moon2017vcsel, kendrisic2023thermally}, but the low-cost VCSEL originally designed for lidar is limited in optical output power and tuning bandwidth.
-Spectral domain (SD) OCT is more cost-effective than SS-OCT, but it faces the limitation of confined imaging range beyond the reference mirror depth.
-The integration of multiple reference arms targeting different depths within the eye has been explored to overcome this constraint of SD-OCT, and related approaches fall into two categories: sequential acquisition and simultaneous acquisition.
+Recently, thermally-tuned vertical cavity surface emitting lasers (VCSELs) have been employed for low-cost full-eye swept-source OCT (SS-OCT) \cite{moon2017vcsel, kendrisic2023thermally},however, an expensive, large-bandwidth data acquisition system is still required.
+Spectral domain (SD) OCT is more cost-effective than SS-OCT, but can only image over a limited depth range.
+One strategy to circumvent this limitation is to integrate multiple reference arms targeting different depths within the eye.
+Previous such approaches for SD-OCT fall into two categories: sequential acquisition and simultaneous acquisition.
 Sequential acquisition alternates between different arms for data collection \cite{cdai2012, cdai2014, mruggeri2012, hwang2008, fliang2016}, thus sacrificing temporal resolution.
-In contrast, simultaneous acquisition methods generally integrate multiple interferometers or optical modulation devices, one for each reference arm \cite{snezam2007, cbaker2008, yzhou2009, sfan2015, tko2013, twu2016}.
+Simultaneous acquisition methods integrate multiple interferometers or optical modulation devices, one for each reference arm \cite{snezam2007, cbaker2008, yzhou2009, sfan2015, tko2013, twu2016}.
 As a result, these methods amplify costs and bulkiness, thus compromising accessibility and portability.
-Although a single-interferometer-based depth-multiplexing strategy has been developed for SS-OCT \cite{Dhalla2012, mcnabb2019wide, kuo2019advances}, it relies on coherence revival of the SS-laser and is not applicable to SD-OCT.
-Furthermore, the method lies with the polarization division of light in the sample arm, introducing additional loss of the signal reflected from the eye and demanding more power to be delivered to the subject's eye.
+Although a single-interferometer-based depth-multiplexing strategy has been developed for SS-OCT \cite{Dhalla2012, mcnabb2019wide, kuo2019advances}, it relies on coherence revival of the SS-laser and is not applicable to SD-OCT, in addition to requiring more power to be delivered to the subject's eye.